ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 Topics follow the same specification as in prior upgrades.
 All topics remain stable except the beacon block topic which is updated with the modified type.

-The specification around the creation, validation, and dissemination of messages has not changed from the Bellatrix document unless explicitly noted here.
+The specification around the creation, validation, and dissemination of messages has not changed from the Capella document unless explicitly noted here.

 The derivation of the `message-id` remains stable.